 The Baltimore Banner thanks its sponsors.
 Become one.

-Online court records show Zeah faced criminal charges in December and was initially ordered to be held without bond but three days later was released on a $50,000 bond.
+Online court records show Zeah faced criminal charges in December and was initially ordered to be held without bond, but was released three days later on a $50,000 bond.
 He then was granted private home detention, which began Jan.
 8.

 Two days ago, though, Zeah received a notice that he had violated pretrial private home detention, online court records show.
 Police said Sunday afternoon that they also have charged him with attempted first-degree murder for a Feb.
 14 incident in Columbia in which he “fired several shots” but didn’t strike anyone.
 That incident happened in the 10200 block of Twin Rivers Road, less than a mile from Saturday’s shooting.